Cooling Solutions

 AKA – “Direct-to-Chip” / “Fluid-to-Chip” / “Water-to-Chip” / “Spot-Cooling”

 • Every board & chip layout requires a custom plumbing and cold plate design.
+Change your circuitry and you need a new cold plate.

 • Incoming water manifold pressures can exceed 200psi, requiring water plumbing rated at 1000psi per ASHRE.